 - Support your work with scholarships and other funding opportunities.

-- Get access to Summer Public Interest Grants that will allow you to take unpaid or low-paying summer jobs in the area of media law or media policy
+- Get access to Summer Grants that will allow you to take unpaid or low-paying summer jobs in the area of media law or media policy (you can read about the summer experiences of your fellow students on the center’s blog)

 - Attend academic and social events on and around campus that bring in leaders in the media law and intellectual property fields